Think about the memory of your first prom. Or a day at the park with your dog. Or a joke that your friend made the other day.

 What is Sensory Memory?

 Also known as the sensory register, sensory memory is the storage of information that we receive from our senses.
-When we see a dog or feel gum under our chair, our eyes and nerves send that information to the brain.
+Examples of Sensory memory include seeing a dog, feeling gum under a chair, or smelling chicken noodle soup.
+Our eyes, nose, and nerves send that information to the brain.

 Experiments with Sensory Memory